 Visit in April and a dazzling display of nodding tulips, fragrant camellias and delicate cherry blossoms will greet you.
 There is a sunken garden, a greenhouse complex that shelters tropical, sub-tropical and aquatic plants and a small orchard with pear and apple trees.

 Just add birdsong.
+Admission is free.

 8. EXPLORE THE WINDING LANES OF LEUVEN GREAT BEGUINAGE